-Human connection has taken a front seat as we all distanced ourselves from friends, family, work, and daily life.
-This condition makes the concept of returning to “business as usual,” a bit…well, unusual.
+Human connection has taken a front seat as we all distanced ourselves from friends, family, work, and daily life during the pandemic.
+This condition makes the concept of returning to “business as usual” a bit … well, unusual.
 The idea of putting a face on your business and connecting with customers and prospects on a more personal level is going to be more important than ever.
 So how do you shift your culture to offer more of a human touch?
 How do you “talk” to your customers through marketing?

 1) It’s About the People